About Me, The Director’s Cut

 Number two is even worse.

 Number two is the zombies.
-Thank you again, Wikipedia, because I just can’t seem to stay away from the good stories.
+Thank you again, Wikipedia, because I just can’t seem to stay away from the stories.
 I HAVE to know what happens.
 I have already seen way too many zombie movies for someone who is terrified of the zombies in the zombie movies.
 I can’t say the word irrational enough – I want you to understand that I understand the complete insanity of Zombie Fear.
 Don’t get me wrong, it’s not like the ocean thing.
 There are no out-of-bounds places or anything like that.
 I’m not afraid I’ll ever run into or be in any real danger from a zombie.
 I don’t think.
 Probably not.

 Logically, I know there’s nothing that will reanimate dead tissue and make it walk around and want to eat your brains.